Today - Friday 13 September - marks World Sepsis Day.

-Sepsis is a condition when the body's immune system - which is meant to fight against disease and infection - starts to attack the body's own organs.
+Sepsis is a medical condition which occurs when the body's immune system - which is meant to fight against disease and infection - starts to attack the body's own organs.

 The NHS explains: "Sepsis can be triggered by an infection in any part of the body.
 The most common sites of infection leading to sepsis are the lungs, urinary tract, tummy (abdomen) and pelvis."

-A new test for quicker diagnosis of sepsis has been developed by researchers at the University of Strathclyde.
+In February 2019, it was announced that a new test for quicker diagnosis of sepsis had been developed by researchers at the University of Strathclyde.

-A device used in the new low-cost test examines the patient's blood and is able to give a result in two-and-a-half minutes.
+The device used in the new low-cost test examines the patient's blood and is able to give a result in 2.5 minutes.